Scifabric/scifabric.github.io/blog/_posts/2016-02-09-atomic-force-microscope.md

 ## Nanographia, the drawings of PM 2.5

-As Robert Hooke's book Micrographia popularized microscopes, the low cost DIY nanoscopes will enable kids and anyone with interest in this field to write the next book that will popularize this new type of microscopes.
+As Robert Hooke's book Micrographia popularized microscopes, the low cost DIY nanoscope will enable kids and anyone with interest in this field to write the next book that will popularize this new type of microscope.
 If Micrographia was a milestone due to new discoveries in the micro world, affordable do-it-yourself nanoscopes will help to write the book that will make history again: Nanographia.

-The book will describe how you can build the nanoscope,  and how you can use it for studying PM 2.5 particles.
+The book will describe how you can build the nanoscope and how you can use it for studying PM 2.5 particles.
 Instead of drawings, the book will feature photos showing the discoveries.
 As you can see, Nanographia will help to spread the word about this technology, as Hooke did almost 400 years ago.

-As with any other scientific book, there'll be a subject to be studied.
-In this one, the PM2.5 particles.
+As with any other scientific publication, there will be a subject to be studied: the PM2.5 particles.
-A chapter will explain what PM2.5 particles are, as well as how you can take samples using cutting pieces of DVD ROMs, as [microscope slides](https://en.wikipedia.org/wiki/Microscope_slide), placed outside (for at least 10 minutes).
+A chapter might explain what PM2.5 particles are, as well as how you can make [microscope sample slides](https://en.wikipedia.org/wiki/Microscope_slide) by cutting up DVD ROMs and placing them outside for at least 10 minutes.

 Why are we going to use DVDs?
 Because the distance between the tracks in a DVD are known (740 nanometers) and we can see them with the AFM.